mdancho84/mdancho84.github.io/_lab-episodes/episode1.md

 </div>

 <br>
-We had 115 attendees on the <a href="<a href="https://www.youtube.com/watch?v=lv7dPtZGrrg">LIVE recording</a>.
+We had 115 attendees on the <a href="https://www.youtube.com/watch?v=lv7dPtZGrrg">LIVE recording</a>.
 For those that weren't able to make it, subscribe to Learning Labs for the next episode.

 Get the slide deck from the Learning Lab.
 All resources are hyperlinked.